laurilehmijoki/learn-reactive-programming-with-bacon.js/combinators.md

 ### Exercise: the `filter` combinator

-Again, Create a stream that sequentially emits the numbers 1, 2 and 3.
+Again, create a stream that sequentially emits the numbers 1, 2 and 3.
 With the help of the `filter` combinator, let through only values that are even.

 ## Next: the `flatMap` combinator